 The above three experiments demonstrate the effectiveness of adversarial training despite limited data and detecting a target between two very unbalanced classes.
 As the number of epochs of adversarial training increased, the accuracy of the tuned model is able to predict student attrition with a higher accuracy and a lower false positive rate.
-This can prominently be seen in experiment 3; using a threshold of about .31 and .44 for the control model and the tuned model, respectively.

-With this model we are able to make more accurate predictions while remaining at about a 5% false positive rate as can be seen in the confusion matrices in Figure 7.
+This can prominently be seen in experiment 3; using a threshold of about .31 and .44 for the control model and the tuned model respectively, we are able to make more accurate predictions while remaining at about a 5% false positive rate as can be seen in the confusion matrices in Figure 7.
 Furthermore, the Cohen's kappa values that relate the control and tuned models show that their outputs differ in each experiment to some degree suggesting the two models are predicting differently for a number of students.
+Increasing the amount of epochs for the GAN training may produce higher accuracy for the tuned model, but examining the loss diagram shows the discriminator and generator losses converging and later diverging at about 10,000 epochs which may reveal a problem in the GAN training on which we comment next.